 We were thinking of travelling with my daughter to Istanbul, I was just wondering about the food standards as she is immune compromised.

-Thanks so much, I look forward to hearing from you. about 7 years agoAnswered by M. Douglass via WorldNomads.com
+Thanks so much, I look forward to hearing from you. over 7 years agoAnswered by M. Douglass via WorldNomads.com

 Sorry to hear about your daughter.